But, you wonder, which planets are out tonight and where should I look to see them?

 Famous to everyone, astronomer or not, the ease with which it can be picked out in the night sky varies.
 But, if you’ve ever wondered ‘can you see Mars without a telescope?’ the answer is a definite Yes!

-Mars reaches opposition every two years or so, the last time was in October 2020 and the next one is in October 2022.
-Sadly, this makes 2021 a poor year from Mars observations.
+Mars reaches opposition approximately every two years.
+The last time we enjoyed one was in October 2020 and the next one is in December of this year.

 Where Can You Find Mars?